 My programs are much cleaner thanks to the new features in the NAG Fortran Compiler.
 This may seem like a minor issue, but there are literally hundreds of routines in my programs which pass arrays between them, and simpler interfaces lead to fewer mistakes.
 It's also useful to be able to write subroutines which decide the size of their return arrays internally, and to have allocatable arrays as structure components.
 Ian Thompson, Research Associate at Loughborough University

-The NAG Fortran Compiler provides support for Fortran 2008 (partial), Fortran 2003 (almost complete), Fortran 95 and OpenMP 3.1.
-All platforms include supporting tools for software development: a Fortran pretty printer, dependency generator for module and include files, call-graph generator, interface builder and a precision unifier.
+The NAG Fortran Compiler provides support for Fortran 2008 (almost all), Fortran 2003 (complete), Fortran 95 and OpenMP 3.1.
+All platforms include supporting tools for software development: source file polishers, dependency generator for module and include files, call-graph generator, interface builder and a precision unifier.

 It is available on Linux, Microsoft Windows and Mac OS X platforms.
 For users preferring an Integrated Development Environment (IDE) on Microsoft Windows or Apple Mac, NAG has developed NAG Fortran Builder.

-The NAG Fortran Compiler is a full standard implementation of the ISO Fortran 95 language with the addition of almost all Fortran 2003, some Fortran 2008 and OpenMP 3.0 and 3.1.
+The NAG Fortran Compiler is a full standard implementation of the ISO Fortran 95 language with the addition of all of Fortran 2003, most of Fortran 2008 and OpenMP 3.0 and 3.1.
 Its development is based on the NAGWare f90 Compiler which was the world's first Fortran 90 compiler.
 Like its predecessor, the NAG Fortran Compiler has been thoroughly tested and widely used since its launch in 1997.

 In addition, some common extensions to Fortran 77 are allowed to provide support for legacy code.
 For example, the NAG Fortran Compiler allows processing of code containing tab format input, byte-sized declarations (e.g INTEGER*2) and DOUBLE COMPLEX.